pagezero-dev/pagezero/README.md

 > [!IMPORTANT]
 > Steps below require [GitHub CLI](https://cli.github.com/).
-> For Mac, you can setup it with: `brew install gh`.
+> For Mac, you can set it up with: `brew install gh`.

-1. Create Github repo for the project and commit all changes
+1. Create a GitHub repo for the project and commit all changes

     ```sh
     gh repo create <project-name>